tomersa/localpost/README.md

 Now you can execute this request with `lpost request POST_login` or with shorthand flag `lpost -r POST_login`.

 > ℹ️ **Collaboration**: Commit your request definitions files to your repo to collaborate with others, or manage them locally without sharing.
-Key files to include: the `requests/` directory and `.localpost-config`.
+All the files is stored in `lpost`.

 ##  Installation